 Kennedy at first couldn’t find his fellow organizers, but with new confidence, headed into the slum and quickly found them, including Ocitti.
 But the field they’d used for the first tournament was gone, now the home of an office complex.
 So they found another field outside of town and another at a nearby school.
 When the bus arrived to take spectators to the school, the kids and the parents were amazed, Kennedy said.

 “They didn’t believe this would happen,” he said.
-“They didn’t believe the busses would come.”
+“They didn’t believe the buses would come.”

 Or that t-shirts would arrive or that they’d be fed a free lunch.
 But all this occurred and again, hundreds watched the last tournament.

 Eventually, Kennedy and the Partnership would like to see the program become sustainable by the community and provide some jobs for the people of Namuwongo.
 Already, Kennedy has heard that some members of the community – a thief and one or two prostitutes have chosen to get off the streets and seek gainful employment.
 Whether it’s because of the tournaments is hard to say, Kennedy said.
 But social workers within the community think the tournaments have had a positive effect in the community.

 “In my mind, this is a story about people…people like us,” he said.
 “We really want to be able to cut this loose and see what they do with it.